 Besides their smart content behind, the visuals themselves are pretty cool too.
 Their graphics can be used as a model to show the aesthetics and formatting of such data.
 They highlight the important number through big fonts and highlight significance through the hierarchy of different data.

 Creating diversified content is necessary and data visualization is a part of that.
 Through these graphics not only do you create something of value for many but you also engage your audience.
-No matter what the scope of your content strategy is you will find some kind of data regarding your audience.
+No matter what the scope of your content strategy is, you will find some kind of data pertaining to your audience.
 Through your own creativity, these can be converted into something beneficial.
-In doing so here are some pointers to remember which is basically the takeaway from the above examples:
+In doing so, here are some pointers to remember which is basically a takeaway from the above examples:

-- Think in every direction when choosing the data like what it could mean for different kinds of people
+- Think carefully when choosing data, decide what it could mean for different kinds of people.

-- Use most appropriate representation for the data you are presenting
+- Use the most appropriate representation for the data you are presenting.

-- Make icons and different colors for emphasis
+- Make icons and use different colors for emphasis.